alibaba/HandyJSON/README.md

 # HandyJSON

-HandyJSON is a framework written in Swift which to make converting model objects(classes/structs) to and from JSON easy on iOS.
+HandyJSON is a framework written in Swift which to make converting model objects( **pure classes/structs** ) to and from JSON easy on iOS.

-Compared with others, the most significant feature of HandyJSON is that it does not require the objects inherit from NSObject(**not using KVC but reflection**), neither implements a 'mapping' function(**use pointer to achieve property assignment**).
+Compared with others, the most significant feature of HandyJSON is that it does not require the objects inherit from NSObject(**not using KVC but reflection**), neither implements a 'mapping' function(**write value to memory to achieve property assignment**).

-**Notice that** , HandyJSON is totally depend on the memory layout rules of Swift which we haven’t found formal specification from Apple(And I'm looking forward to someone can help).
-The good new is that it has never changed in the past.
-Also We can adjust out strategy if it really change.
-So, I think “the potential crisis" is more likely oneday Swift make reflection more powerful, such as supporting assignment.
+HandyJSON is totally depend on the memory layout rules infered from Swift runtime code.
+We are watching it and will follow every bit if it change.

 [![Build Status](https://travis-ci.org/alibaba/HandyJSON.svg?branch=master)](https://travis-ci.org/alibaba/HandyJSON)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)